 If you’ve ever been to Peggy’s Cove, you know the type of coastal views that Nova Scotia has to offer.
 High Head Trail in Prospect is on par or perhaps exceeds Peggy’s Cove in this respect.

 The 150 hectare Dr. Bill Freedman Nature Reserve contains the 4km trail.
 Just a 30 minute drive from downtown Halifax, it’s a must see area for anyone visitng Halifax.
+Keep in mind that this is a nature reserve, so keep disturbances to a minimum by staying on established paths, keeping dogs on a leash, or ideally not bringing them at all.

 The trail itself isn’t marked but doesn’t need to be, as its coastal barrens setting allows easy visibility.
 The first few minutes of the trail from the road is a rough path through the woods and can be muddy.
 It quickly opens into a vast expanse of granite outcrops overlooking the ocean and the many islands in the area (Top-notch area for ocean kayaking).